stardog-union/launchpad-docs/README.md

     - An SSO provider to log users in with (e.g. Microsoft Entra)
     - A Stardog endpoint to connect to

-1. Pull the Docker Image
+1. Pull the image from Docker Hub

    - (Optional) Authenticate with Docker Hub if required in your environment.